realXtend/doc/arch_article/simple.rst

 Script component works.
 For static content, we support using e.g. Collada assets directly.
 (W.I.P NOTE: check how x3d and friends do scripting).

+The RealXtend platform is currently by no means a complete solution for all the problem of virtual world architectures.
+Naali does not currently address scaling at all, nor is federated content from several possible untrusted sources supported.
+We have focused on the power in the small scale, ability to easily make rich interactive applications.
+In the future, we look forward to continuing collaboration with e.g. the Opensimulator and Sirikata communities to address the trust and scalability issues.
+Opensim is already used to host large grids by numerous people, and the architecture in Sirikata seems promising for the long run [sirikata-scaling]_.

 Status of implementations
 -------------------------